 How can I modify an alimony order after a divorce in California?

 If you are paying spousal support and experience a change in circumstances, such as job loss or reduced income, you can seek a modification to make the payments more sustainable.
 When considering your request, the court will look at your financial situation and, if it decides that a modification is warranted, make the appropriate order.

 Have Additional Questions?

-Regardless of whether or not you are entitled to alimony, there are many issues to consider in a divorce proceeding.
+California alimony laws are complex, with many issues to consider.
 Contact the Law Office of Renkin & Associates today to discuss your options.
 We are prepared to fight to protect what is yours.